esfehaniparisa/A-hybrid-audio-visual-approach-for-localizing-3D-active-speakers-/README.md

 # Hybrid Audio-Visual Approach for Localizing 3D Active Speakers

-This repository contains supplementary materials for the paper "A Hybrid Audio-Visual Approach for Localizing 3D Active Speakers".
+This repository contains supplementary materials for the paper **"A Hybrid Audio-Visual Approach for Localizing 3D Active Speakers"**.
 The study introduces a method to estimate the 3D Cartesian coordinates of two active speakers by integrating MediaPipe's Pose Estimation and Face Mesh with SALSA-Lite audio positioning using a 4-channel microphone array and a webcam.

+## Overview

+🔹 **Audio Processing**: Uses a neural network with SALSA-Lite features to localize sound sources in azimuth and elevation.
+🔹 **Visual Processing**: Employs Pose Estimation and Face Mesh from MediaPipe for speaker localization.
+🔹 **Fusion Strategy**: Combines audio and visual estimations using a stacking-based ensemble learning approach.

+## Key Findings

+✅ The proposed method significantly reduces tracking loss from 35.58% (audio-only) to 3.36% (audio-visual fusion).
+✅ **Estimation Error**: 8.91 (audio-only) → 4.61 (visual) → 4.09 (combined audio-visual).
+✅ The approach enhances tracking accuracy, especially in challenging environments with background noise, speaker motion, and reverberation.

+## Future Work

+🔹 Improving camera calibration for better real-world coordinate transformation.
+🔹 Extending the study to multiple simultaneous speakers in complex environments.
+🔹 Applying transfer learning to enhance SALSA-Lite’s performance for human speaker tracking.

+For detailed implementation and datasets, please refer to the files in this repository.

+---

 # Supplements Overview

 This section provides a brief overview of the four supplementary files associated with the research study.
 Each supplement is explained below with a link to the respective file for further reference.